-During the period analysed from 2018 to 2022, the ROI indicator shows stable positive values for the segment VL2440 trawlers, which characterises a cost-effective segment activity.
-This is mainly due to the fact that the target species of the segment are sprat and herring, which provide the necessary turnover for the segment.
-Catches of sprat and herring contribute 49% and 47% respectively to the total volume of landings in Latvia and 51% and 41% respectively to the total value of landings in the Baltic Sea in 2022.
-The 56% increase in the ROI indicator in 2022 for the VL2440 trawler segment could be explained by an increase in the available quota of sprat and herring by 13% and 25% respectively and by an increase in average prices by 17% and 12% respectively.
+During the period analysed, from 2019 to 2023, the ROI indicator shows stable positive values for the segment VL2440 trawlers, which characterises a cost-effective segment activity.
+This is mainly because the segment's target species are sprat and herring, which provide the necessary turnover for the segment.
+The catches of sprat and herring for the segment contribute 57% and 42% respectively to the total volume of landings and 63% and 35% respectively to the total value of landings in the Baltic Sea in 2023.
+Catches of sprat and herring contribute 47% and 50% respectively to the total volume of landings and 53% and 41% respectively to the total value of landings in the Baltic Sea in 2023.
+The increase in the ROI indicator in 2023 is 70% compared to 2022 and can be explained by an increase in the average prices of sprat and herring by 32% and 18% respectively.
+From 2021, the average prices of sprat and herring increase by 55% and 32% respectively, allowing the VL2440 segment to generate additional revenue.